quailjs/quail/docs/tests/tableWithBothHeadersUseScope.rst

 .. php:class:: tableWithBothHeadersUseScope

-<p>Where there are table headers for both rows and columns, use the "scope" attribute to help relate those headers with their appropriate cells.</p>
+Where there are table headers for both rows and columns, use the "scope" attribute to help relate those headers with their appropriate cells.